zapier/zapier-platform-cli/README.md

 Note that you need to call `JSON.stringify()` before setting the `body`.

-### HTTP Request Options

-Shorthand requests and manual `z.request()` calls support the following HTTP options:

-* method: HTTP method, default is `'GET'`.
-* headers: request headers object, format `{'header-key': 'header-value'}`.
-* params: URL query params object, format `{'query-key': 'query-value'}`.
-* body: request body, can be a string, buffer, or readable stream.
-* redirect: set to `'manual'`` to extract redirect headers, `'error'` to reject redirect, default is `'follow'`.
-* follow: maximum redirect count, set to `0`` to not follow redirects. default is `20`.
-* compress: support gzip/deflate content encoding.
-Set to `false` to disable.
-Default is `true`.
-* agent: Nodejs `http.Agent` instance, allows custom proxy, certificate etc. Default is `null`.
-* timeout: request / response timeout in ms. Set to `0` to disable (OS limit still applies), timeout reset on redirect.
-Default is `0` (disabled).
-* size: maximum response body size in bytes.
-Set to `0`` to disable.
-Defalut is `0` (disabled).

-### HTTP Response Object

-The response object returned by `z.request()` supports the following fields and methods:

-* status: The response status code, ie `200`, `404`, etc.
-* content: The raw response body.
-For JSON you need to call `JSON.parse(response.content)`, etc.
-* request: The original request options object (see above).
-* headers: Response headers object.
-The header keys are all lower case, for example `response.headers['my-header']`
-* getHeader: Retrieve response header, case insensitive: `response.getHeader('My-Header')`

 ### Using HTTP middleware

 If you need to process all HTTP requests in a certain way, you may be able to use one of utility HTTP middleware functions, by putting them in your app definition: